muratk5n/thirdwave/en/2022/02/costs-lcoe.md

 * Inform decisions to pursue projects on an economic basis, compared to utility rates

+Overnight cost

+The overnight cost is a part of the capital cost.
+It includes construction, system cost, procurement cost, engineering cost, cost of equipment, frst fuel load, and other costs (

 Some Data Points

 * Avi Shultz (DOE) on CSP: "Our benchmark is based on a plant of